cmuench/pacman-auto-update/README.md

 # Pacman Auto Update

-Keeps packages from compiled repositories updated hourly.
+Keeps all precompiled software packages updated, without user intervention.

 Updates are automatically **postponed** under unfavorable conditions:
 - 🔋 The **battery** has less than 90% of charge.